Giorgio Sancristoforo is an artist and sound designer who was born in Milan in 1974.

 His work in experimental music research has garnered the respect and admiration of numerous composers, musicians, and professors in the academic field.
 In 2010, he became a member of the AGON Contemporary Music Centre, founded by M°Luca Francesconi and M° Pietro Pirelli.
 Additionally, since 2015, he has been a member of the Prisma International Composers’ Group.

-Giorgio’s artistic practice primarily revolves around the intersection of science and art, with a specialization in multimedia installations, soundscape composition, algorithmic music, and radioactive imaging.
+Giorgio’s artistic practice primarily revolves around the intersection of technology and sound, with a specialization sci-art and data sonification.